-Learning how to eat to lose weight will often mean making a commitment to some life long changes: but it’s not as hard as it sounds I can assure you.
-In this post I will show you how to do this simply, easily and effectively with no restrictive diets, just proper wholesome low GI foods.
+Learning how to eat to lose weight for good will often mean making a commitment to some life long changes – but it’s not as hard as it sounds I can assure you.
+In this post I will show you how to do this simply, easily and effectively, with no restrictive diets, just proper wholesome low GI foods.

-First of all, please don’t be put off by the sound of ‘life long changes‘, but do remember that short term diets do not work.
+First of all, don’t be put off by the sound of ‘life long changes‘, just remember that short term diets don’t really work.
 Yes, you may initially lose the weight you wanted to lose, but what happens then?
 Your diet is over, you’ve reached your goal, and more often than not you will slowly but surely slip into old eating patterns again.

-This leads to you not only gaining back all of your lost weight, but often a bit more on top.
-And so begins a cycle of yoyo dieting; each time it just gets harder and harder to lose the gained weight and in the process you start to mess up your metabolism completely.
-This is a pattern I was stuck in for years (probably since the age of 14, which was in the late 80’s when those ‘lose 10lbs in 3 days’ types of diets came about).
+This leads to you not only gaining back all of your hard lost weight, but often a bit more on top.
+And so begins a cycle of yoyo dieting – each time it just gets harder and harder to lose the gained weight, and in the process you start to mess up your metabolism completely.
+This is a pattern I was stuck in for years (probably since the age of 14 – in the late 80’s when those ‘lose 10lbs in 3 days’ types of diets came about).

-And of course, as soon as you go back to your old ways of eating you just pile it all back on again – very quickly.
-And you find all your hard weight loss efforts have not only been a waste of time, but you have actually done more harm than good!
+And as soon as you go back to your old ways of eating you just pile it all back on again very quickly and usually MORE, and find all your hard weight loss efforts have not only been a waste of time, but you have actually done more harm than good!

-And so another vicious cycle begins and your life becomes miserable: hence my point about the need to make life long changes by eating healthily and exercising regularly, which will keep your body in balance and your blood sugars stable.
+And so another vicious cycle begins and your life becomes a misery, hence my point about the need to make life long changes by eating healthily and exercising regularly, all of which helps to keep your body in balance and your blood sugars stable.

 BENEFITS OF STABLE BLOOD SUGAR ON WEIGHT

-To find out all the foods you can eat for weight loss then please read about low glycemic foods, and learn how simple and easy it is to start using these fast fat burning tactics that will help keep you in shape forever!
+To find out all the foods you can eat for boosting weight loss then please read here about low glycemic foods and see how simple and easy it is to start using these fast fat burning tactics that will help keep you in shape forever!